-Nestor has come through the fire of public opprobrium, and now he is back on the beat, and, what’s more, he’s manly and hot.
-His coming to true manhood is related to his ability to withstand and ignore the opinions of the public, with their reflexive liberal outrage.
-The very strength of the public feeling on Nestor’s actions allow him and Wolfe to avoid analyzing those actions in depth.
-The reflexiveness of the public position makes opposition to it seem brave, rational and manly, and the complexities of Nestor’s position as a guardian of the peace giving way to violence disappear.
+The Nestor she is responding to is one who has come through the fire of public opprobrium, and now he is back on the beat, and, what’s more, he’s manly and hot.
+His coming to true manhood is related to his ability to withstand and ignore the opinions of the public, who are characterized by a reflexive liberal outrage.
+The very strength of the public feeling toward Nestor’s actions allow him and Wolfe to avoid analyzing those actions in depth.
+The reflexiveness and hysteria of the public position makes opposition to it seem brave, rational and manly, and the troubling complexities of Nestor’s actions as a guardian of the peace giving way to violence disappear.

-Meanwhile, and equally troublingly, Nestor coming to manhood also means disowning the community from which he sprung: his girlfriend is gone, and his relations with family and other Cubans are just jettisoned halfway through the book.
-Manhood is not about such relations, clearly.
+Meanwhile, and equally disturbingly, Nestor coming to manhood also means disowning the community from which he sprung: his girlfriend is gone, and his relations with family and other Cubans are just jettisoned and forgotten about halfway through the book.
+Manhood is not about such relations in Wolfe’s world.
 Manhood is about engaging fully and thoughtlessly with the symbolic authority one has been invested in by the state.
 Nestor is just a badge, a gun, and a uniform, with a doting young girlfriend on the side.
 Heroic masculinity is about silence, violence and power.
 As evidence, there is the otherwise pointless episode where Nestor faces down a “big lug” in a diner:

 Nestor was in such a good mood, thanks to Cristy, he would have been glad to laugh at the big lug’s crack—which did have a valid point, after all—and let it pass… except for one word: sniffing.
 Especially coming from the working-stiff lips of a hulk like this one, it meant sniffing Cristy in a sexual way.
 Nestor ransacked his brain to find a reason why even that might be okay.
 He tried and he tried, but it wasn’t okay.
 It was an insult… an insult he had to stomp to death on the spot.
 It was disrespectful to Cristy, too.
 As every cop on patrol knew, you couldn’t wait.
 You had to shut big mouths now.